 • Forest more than 10 meters high;

-This model can be used as a decision support for the forest growth clearing.
-See the professional solutions by Geoalert
+This classification is used as a decision support for the vegetation management in powerline zones, etc. See the professional solutions by Geoalert.
+The tresholds can be customized depending on the requirements.

 Processing results samples